navi004/VisionDraft-CV-DA1-/README.md

 This project was developed as part of a Computer Vision lab experiment to demonstrate the practical application of **Contour Approximation** and **Moment-based Feature Extraction**.

 ---

+### Pro-Tip for your GitHub:

+Once you paste this into your README, replace `your-username/your-repo-name` with your actual GitHub path.
+This makes it easy for your professor to see that the code is yours!

+**Would you like me to help you format the "Methodology" section of your Technical Report so you can finish the assignment?**